 On occasion, legitimate financial circumstances may warrant special consideration.
-Should this occur, the student is encouraged to contact the Bursarcs Office immediately to make appropriate arrangements.
+Should this occur, the student is encouraged to contact the Bursar's Office immediately to make appropriate arrangements.

-If satisfactory arrangements are not made with the Bursarcs Office concerning the account, the student may also face action from a third-party collection agency.
-If this occurs, the student will be subject to additional interest and collection charges.
+If satisfactory arrangements are not made with the Bursar's Office concerning the account, the student may also face action from a third-party collection agency.
+If this occurs, the student may be subject to additional interest and collection charges.